Injuries to Arms or Legs

 Motor vehicle accidents are another common cause of arm and leg injuries.
 Many wrecks occur when careless drivers disregard Georgia’s traffic laws.
 Our firm has extensive experience going after careless drivers who leave seriously injured people in their wake.

 There’s no way to turn back the clock and erase your injury, but we can help you get what you need to pay your medical bills, make up for lost wages, compensate you for your pain and suffering, and ensure your future needs are met.
-Our firm is prepared to fight for your rights every step of the way.
+Our injury lawyers are prepared to fight for your rights every step of the way.

 “I referred one of my employees to [Butler Law Firm].
 My employee was severely injured and [Butler Law] took great care of him.
 [They] got him a big settlement and helped get all of his bills paid.
 I would HIGHLY recommend [their] services.”